Demeterio/Mod-Update-Checker_registry/index.md

 ## Transparency

-The registry source, contribution history, proposed changes, and generated document are publicly visible.
+The registry source, contribution history, proposed changes, generated document, public verification key, and key fingerprint are publicly visible.

 MUC performs version comparisons locally and never uses the registry to install or execute mod updates.